apache/distributedlog/docs/architecture/main.rst

    Figure 3.
 Lifecycle of a record

 The application constructs the log records and initiates write requests (step 1).
 The write requests will be forwarded to the write proxy that is the master of the log stream.
-The master writer proxy will write the records in the log stream’s transmit buffer.
+The master writer proxy will write the records in the log stream's transmit buffer.
 Based on the configured transmit policy, records in the transmit buffer will be transmitted as a batched entry to log segment store (step 2).
 Application can trade latency for throughput by transmitting
 `immediately` (lowest latency), `periodically` (grouping records that appear within the transmit period) or when transmit buffer has accumulated more than
 `max-outstanding bytes`.